-Figure 21 · Constraint File and Tool Association
+Figure 29 · Constraint File and Tool Association

 Note: Libero SoC's Design Flow window displays the state the tool is in.
-A green check mark indicates successful completion.
+A green check mark window displays the state the tool is in.
+A green check mark successful completion.
 A warning icon indicates invalidation of the state because the input files for the tool have changed since the last successful run.
 Association of a new constraint file with a tool or dis-association of an existing constraint file with a tool invalidates the state of the tool with which the constraint file is associated.